|

 GREAT SITE!
 Just what I'd been looking for!
 And then some!!

-As stated, the song DID indeed start out in Italian by the Rokes as "Piangi Con Me" in 1966.
+The song DID indeed start out in Italian by the Rokes as "Piangi Con Me" in 1966.
 The song was THEN issued in its first English language form by the Skope, from Heerlen in the Netherlands, as "Be Mine Again".
-This was near the end of 1966 (not 1967).
+This was near the end of 1966.
 The song made the Dutch Charts on January 28, 1967, peaking at #36 during a 4-week Chart run.
 This version was apparently unknown to the Rokes, since they re-wrote their own English version as the familiar "Let's Live For Today".
 They recorded it and had it sent to England for release.
 But a more local Newcastle band, the Living Daylights, was given the song instead.
 I've been unable to pinpoint a release date on their single, but I'll accept your Chart debut week (4-16-67) as being close enough for now.
 It was this single that Grass Roots member, Warren Entner, supposedly heard while on a visit.
 He brought the song home for the Grass Roots to record.

 The earliest US Charting I could find on the Grass Roots version was when it was chosen as a Station "Long Shot" on April 19, 1967. on WMCA-AM Radio in New York.
 The Rokes single in the UK, on RCA 1587, shows a release date of "21-4-67" (April 21, 1967).
 Based on how the Grass Roots perform the song, it sounds like they copied the Living Daylights single, as well as the Rokes Italian original (since their English version was yet unreleased).
 It might be they never had a copy of the actual records and relied on taped versions, which might explain, and/or excuse(?), the lack of writer's credits on the Grass Roots Dunhill single.